gluwa/creditcoin/integration-tests/README.md

 **WARNING:**
 when running this test-suite against `testnet` make sure that the source code matches the version of testnet running on the nodes.
-Try branching the tests from the relavant branch/tag before executing them.
+Try branching the tests from the relevant branch/tag before executing them.

 Running a test-suite from `dev` against downstream branches is not supported and will generally fail.
 The most likely failures will be missing extrinsics, different